microbus-io/fabric/docs/blocks/uniform-code.md

     return
 }
 ```

+`service.yaml` is the input to the code generator.

 `version-gen.go` holds the SHA256 of the source code and the auto-incremented version number. `version-gen_test.go` makes sure it is up to date.
 If the test fails, running `go generate` brings the version up to date.